richardhadden/pangloss-core/README.md

 If you need to do more crazy things with relationships, relationships can be defined with `ReifiedRelation` models (converted to nodes), pointing to the target nodes using the `target` relation type (the reified relation model can then behave like anything else, and have other relations as well).

-e.g. here, we have some event, in which ONE person took part, but it's uncertain *which* person.
+e.g. here, we have some event, in which ONE person took part, but it's uncertain *which* person, so we want to provide a list of possible persons with a certainty value for each

 ```python
 # Property adding a certain the Identification.target relation